 Otherwise you would have told me to bet in any case.
 Electrician with network knowledge and installer with electrical knowledge both swore that it wouldn't work with your boxes.
 Original comment: Why didn't you run a network cable up to the house (dig 60m!)?

-And I didn't bet!!!
-In the first and second stall we have a download >600 Mbit/s!
+And I didn’t bet!!!
+In the first and second stables we have a download >600 Mbit/s!
 Just awesome!

 As already discussed with your colleague today, once again my very positive feedback - the devices helped me a lot and saved a lot of manual work!

-14.01.2021 Jens Fischer (Glinde, Germany): Networking in the house via telephone cable, conversion from Powerline to G.hn (Google review) (Google Review)
+Jens Fischer (Glinde): Networking in the house via telephone cable, conversion from Powerline to G.hn (Google Rezension)

 I just wanted to give you the feedback that I am completely thrilled with the GigaCopper modems!
-The set-up was child's play (even though I couldn't restrain my curiosity and connected directly to the management interface of the devices ;-).
+The set-up was child’s play (even though I couldn’t restrain my curiosity and connected directly to the management interface of the devices ;-).
 After a few minutes of cabling, I literally got the green light on the line port.
 My bandwidth measurement was then also impeccable: I was able to achieve a whopping 780Mbps in both directions constantly over a 2 minute measurement period with iperf.
-This made my Powerline jealous, which had been dilly-dallying at around 35-50Mbps.
+This made my Powerline jealous, as it had been dawdling along at around 35-50Mbps.

 The first day of HomeOffice including HomeSchooling also produced a very good picture with several parallel video conferences, and I was also able to enjoy HD video streaming in the living room via G.hn yesterday as a test.